AI CODE REVIEW

 Pricing Transparency: Detailed pricing information is limited, which might require direct inquiry for clarity.

-CodeRabbit offers a free plan with limited features.
+Pricing: CodeRabbit offers a free plan with limited features.
 The Pro plan starts at $24 per month.
+For: Best for small to midsized teams.

 3. Graphite

 Graphite is a lightweight code review tool that offers AI-augmented code reviews.
 It's designed to provide immediate, actionable feedback on every pull request, adapting to your specific coding standards and patterns.
+What it's good at:

-Quick Feedback: delivers prompt insights to streamline the review process.
+Quick Feedback: Delivers prompt insights to streamline the review process.

 Customization: Adapts to your team's coding standards and practices.

-Integration: seamlessly integrates with existing development workflows.
+Integration: Seamlessly integrates with existing development workflows.

 Drawbacks: